What's New in 19R1Pre-Release Date: April 1, 2019 | Release Date: April 19, 2019

 Grouping Code Requests

 With this release, the Coder application now groups identical Code Requests and displays them in grouped order when Group Mode is enabled in the Code Request Listing table.
 Group Mode is enabled via a toggle button on the Code Request Listing page.
-Selecting one grouped Code Request also selects all of the other Code Requests within its group, which can be expanded within the Listing table.
+Selecting one grouped Code Request also selects all other Code Requests within its group, which can be expanded within the Listing table.
 When a group is collapsed, a single row on the Code Request Listing page can represent hundreds of Code Requests within a group.
-If the user applies a code to a group all of the individual Code Requests will receive the same code.
+If the user applies a code to a group all individual Code Requests will receive the same code.

 In WHODrug forms, Coder groups Code Requests by the following properties: Verbatim, Indication and/or Route, Coding Status and the Assigned Code.
 Note that if the application is set up to exclude Indication and Route within a form, these properties do not influence the grouping process.